-Local authorities have a duty of care to monitor housing conditions in their area.
-Although the HHSRS includes council and housing association homes and owner-occupied housing, in practice, it’s typically used to inspect privately rented homes.
+Introduced under the Housing Act 2004, local authorities have a duty of care to monitor housing conditions in their area.
+The HHSRS includes council and housing association homes and owner-occupied housing.
+However, in practice, it’s typically used to inspect privately rented homes.

-Tenants who suspect that their home is unsafe or unhealthy can contact their local council, who will instruct an environmental health officer to attend and assess the property according to the HHSRS’ 29 ‘prescribed hazards’.
+Tenants who suspect that their home is unsafe or unhealthy can contact their local council.
+The local council will then instruct an environmental health officer to attend.
+A HHSRS survey is then carried out to assess the property according to the HHSRS’ 29 ‘prescribed hazards’.
 Each hazard that is detected is rated and banded, determining whether the property is rated as a Category 1 or Category 2 hazard.

-If serious problems are found there are several routes that can be taken, including informal negotiation with the landlord to improve the property, right through to enforcement action against the landlord.
-Emergency remedial action can also be taken in very serious circumstances, where the council can carry out the works themselves and charge the landlord.
+If serious problems are found there are several routes that can be taken.
+These include informal negotiation with the landlord to improve the property, right through to enforcement action against the landlord.
+Emergency remedial action can also be taken in very serious circumstances.
+This is where the council can carry out the works themselves and charge the landlord.